Pet Lab [extended] #

 Peanut

-Test all Properties and Methods #
+Test all Attributes and Methods #

-has the following properties:
+The Pet has the following attributes:

 and the following methods:

-Test each of the properties and methods in test_pet.py
+๐ป Test each of the attributes and methods in test_pet.py.
+When you run python test_pet.py it should look something like this:

 $ python test_pet.py